The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_heatmaps.md

 -   'High' - the 90% value

--   'Binary' - indicating where a response has or has not been provided by schemes
+-   'Submitted' - binary value indicating where a response has or has not been provided by schemes

 ##### Standardise by horizon?